jacoborous/nytimes-web2pdf/https/www.nytimes3xbfgragh.onion/2020/08/01/technology/tiktok-sale-trump-ban.html.html.md

 condition of anonymity because the discussions are confidential.

 Microsoft and other companies have been in talks to buy TikTok, but a deal has not yet been reached, the person added.
-The proposed divestment would not necessarily affect the company’s operations outside the United States.
-TikTok has offices and users around the globe.
-It has said it has 100 million users in the United States.
+Many of the parties are waiting for Mr. Trump to take action, one of the people said.

 </div>